Blue’s most popular USB Mic

 For a while now my gaming colleagues have been telling me the Blue Yeti Microphone is their go-to microphone.
 They use it for all kinds of audio recording: podcasting, audio for YouTube, interviews, recording vocals, and streaming.
 Recently I was offered a chance to try out the Yeti to see for myself what the hype is all about.

 One of the things that struck me right away about the Yeti is how simple it is to get started, especially for someone who is relatively new at professional audio recording like myself.
 The Yeti is a USB microphone with plug-and-play functionality, and literally within five minutes I had recorded my first audio sample.
 If you’ve ever thought that good quality audio recording takes a lot of time, effort, and money, think again—the Yeti gives you studio-quality recordings for a fraction of the price of professional mics.

-I’ve tested a bunch of mics over the years but nothing comes close to the striking design of the Yeti.
+I’ve tested a bunch of mics over the years but nothing comes close to the striking design of the Blue Yeti microphone.
 For starters, it’s a mammoth device measuring one foot tall and weighing 3.4 lbs.
 This breaks down to 1.2 lbs for the mic itself, and 2.2 lbs for its ultra-sturdy metallic stand.
 If you like your mic to have presence, the Yeti screams quality and makes for nice eye candy.

 I also love how the Yeti continues Blue Microphone’s bold tradition of mixing retro and contemporary design styles.
 The Yeti looks like it came straight from the golden era of radio, while at the same time adding a sleek and modern finish.
 The pill-shaped design and symmetrical presentation will make the Yeti stand out no matter where you use it.

-Not only is the Yeti nice to look at, its controls are laid out well too.
+Not only is the Yeti mic nice to look at, its controls are laid out well too.
 On the front you have the mute button and headphone volume controls.
 These let you effortlessly monitor your recordings in real-time with zero-latency, and pause whenever you want to take a break.